samps07/Apollo_Medicine_Scraper/README.md

 ## NOTE

-the scraper code makes use of a local authorization code to access website and may need to be changed as per the user and browser
+the scraper code makes use of a local authorization code to access website extracted from network tab of website, and may need to be changed as per the user and browser